Vucub Caquix: Blom Plate

 Vucub Caquix being shot by the hero twins Hunahpu and Xbalanque, Blom Plate, Mexico.

-A large ceramic plate known as the Blom Plate, dating to the Late Classic Maya period discovered in southern Quintana Roo, Mexico, features a unique and finely detailed painting considered a master piece of Maya art depicting the mythological scene of the legendary battlebetween the hero twins Hunahpu and Xbalanque against Vucub-Caquix.
+A large ceramic plate known as the Blom Plate, dating to the Late Classic Maya period discovered in southern Quintana Roo, Mexico, features a unique and finely detailed painting considered a master piece of Maya art depicting the mythological scene of the legendary battle between the hero twins Hunahpu and Xbalanque against Vucub-Caquix.
 The painting illustrated on the plate representes Vucub Caquix as a large bird in the center of the scene standing on a tree while on its sides the Hero Twins Hunahpu on the left and Xbalanque on the right aim and shoot at him with their blowguns to kill him.
 The Blom Plate was part of a burial and belonged to a local royal member with the title of ch'ok (prince), as recorded in a hieroglyphic inscription while the great iconographic quality indicates the importance of the myth.